bscal/rd2lrp/README.md

 # Installation

 1. Install a server by following the fivem documentations
-	i.
-DO NOT clone fivem's `cfx-server-data` repo (It uses the `resouces` directory)
+	* DO NOT clone fivem's `cfx-server-data` repo (It uses the `resouces` directory)
 2. Clone rd2lrp `git clone https://github.com/bscal/rd2lrp.git resources`
-3. Copy the server.cfg infomation below.
+3. Copy the server.cfg infomation below and configure it.
 4. Import databases.sql into your sql database.
 5. Start the server up normally.